 As ever, you should be shopping for durability and quality (Read our wrist wraps buying guide for Crossfit).
 When it comes to wrist wraps, almost anything works – it’s just about finding something that feels comfortable, provides support to the wrist without blocking movement, and fastens securely.
 Nothing is worse than losing your wrist wrap during a set of heavy overhead lifts!

-This type of technology is relatively cheap for what it is, and is widely-accessible for any serious endurance or CrossFit athlete.
-It’s an area of training that doesn’t get much attention, but this one change can make a big difference to round out your training and make sure you’re strong over any distance, or any time.
+You’ll want to train with a heart rate tracker if you wish to excel in CrossFit.
+Heart rate trackers are a great way to measure the intensity of your exercises and ensure you’re working the right heart-rate zones during endurance workouts.
+Long-haul running, cycling, rowing and other endurance exercise is key to the CrossFit approach to fitness.
+You can get a high-quality Garmin heart rate monitor that syncs up with your smartphone or Garmin workout monitor watch.
+This type of technology is relatively inexpensive for what it is and widely accessible to any serious endurance or CrossFit athlete.
+It’s an area of training that doesn’t get much attention, but this one change can make a big difference to round out your training and make sure you’re strong over any distance or at any time.

 8. Supplements